JoshHyde9/cook-around-find-out-v2/src/content/recipe/en/shallot-dressing.md

 1. Blend, pour in oil at a steady pace and salt to taste.

 ### Note
 Dressing will separate due to not being an emulsion.
-Just give it a shake before using.
+Just give it a mix before using.